mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 have to be trusted to avoid making correlation on which devices are recipients of the same message.

-For secure messaging systems, push notifications are often sent in real time, as it is not acceptable to create artificial delays for message retrieval.
+For secure messaging systems, push notifications are often sent real-time as it is not acceptable to create artificial delays for message retrieval.

-> **RECOMMENDATION:** If real-time notifications are not necessary, one can
+> **RECOMMENDATION:** If real time notifications are not necessary, one can
 > delay notifications randomly across recipient devices using a mixnet or other
 > techniques.